MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Stats.md

 double|The cost in the account's currency.

 ## <a name="getctr"></a>getCtr
-Gets the click through rate.
+Gets the click-through rate.

 ### Returns
 |Type|Description|
 |-|-
-double|The click through rate, in the range 0..1.
+double|The click-through rate, in the range 0..1.

 ## <a name="getimpressions"></a>getImpressions
 Gets the number of impressions.